 Fixed Satellite Service (FSS) systems used for aeronautical purposes: The frequency range 5 850-6 425 MHz is used by aeronautical VSAT networks for transmission (E-s) of critical aeronautical and meteorological information.

-(Editor’s Note: For the next meeting of FSMP, need to review aviation use of 5150-5250 MHz and 5350-5470 MHz to determine if text above is correct.
-Also need to confirm the status of compatibility studies between EESS and WAS/RLAN.)

 ICAO Position:

 To oppose any new or changes to existing regulatory provisions in the frequency bands 5 150 -5 250 MHz, 5 350 – 5 5470 MHz and 5 850 – 6 425 MHz unless it has been demonstrated through agreed studies that there will be no impact on the aviation use of the identified frequency bands.